brotatos/latex/README.rst

 -------
 Outlines of AP Physics C: Mechanics and E&M.

+Snapshot is old.
+Ompldr is down.
 `Snapshot <http://ompldr.org/vZmZtNg>`_.

-Currently working on chapter 3: vectors.
+Currently working on chapter 4: motion in two dimensions.